Want the perfect workout program?

 The bar on a Smith machine usually ranges from 15-25 pounds depending on the brand.
 The bar might look like a normal Olympic barbell but it is usually lighter than the standard 45-pound bar.
 The fact that the bar is affixed to tracks also helps to make the bar seem even lighter as the stabilizing muscles aren’t needed much to perform various lifts.

 The Smith machine isn’t the best tool to perform deadlifts on.
 When the bar is at the lowest point you still won’t be starting the movement from the ground.
 Therefore, you would need a platform to stand on to simulate a more natural deadlift starting position.
-We included the single leg deadlift as good Smith machine exercise if you want to specifically target the hamstrings by removing the need for stabilizing muscles to help support the lift.
+We included the single leg deadlift as a good Smith machine exercise if you want to specifically target the hamstrings, because it removes the need for stabilizing muscles to help support the lift.

 Smith machine squats aren’t inherently bad.
-We do recommend that you focus on free weight squats but some people might have hip flexibility issues or muscle/tendon tightness which might make free weight squats uncomfortable.
-A great feature of Smith machines for squats is that you can change foot position to target various areas of the legs, as you saw in the hack squat above.
+We do recommend that you focus on free weight squats, but some people might have hip flexibility issues or muscle/tendon tightness which might make free weight squats uncomfortable.
+A great feature of a Smith machine squat is that you can change foot position to target various areas of the legs, as you saw in the hack squat above.
 Overall Smith machine squats are definitely better than no squats at all.

 Depending on the make and model you can expect to pay anywhere in the neighborhood of $1,500-$3,000 for a well-built Smith machine.
 Check out the Best Smith Machines available today if you want to learn what options there are.